Jodu555/MySQLWrapper/README.md

 const output = await database.getCache('nameOfTheCache').get('value');
 // This returns an object with infos about the calls the cachedTime and the data
 // => { data: {}, calls: 1, cached: false, cacheTime: 1638083909074 }

+//To Refresh the full cache with all kinds of passed parameters use: database.getCache('nameOfTheCache').refresh();

+//If you want to only refresh the cache for specific parameters use: database.getCache('nameOfTheCache').refresh('param1');

 ```